 Payments can be made at Post offices and Pay Point outlets

-Golborne and Lowton West ward and the Lowton East Wards, are served by members of The Labour Party and The Community Action Party.
+Golborne and Lowton West ward and the Lowton East Wards, are served by members of The Labour Party and Conservative Party.

 Police: Greater Manchester Police L Division Tel 0161: 872 5050

 Lowton Church of England High School.
 Tel: 01942 767040

 Golborne High School Tel: 01942 726842

 St.Luke's Cof E Primary School Tel: 01942 201140

 St.Catherines RC Primary School Tel: 01942 671528